mwfj/Final_Project_in_3D_Game/README.md

    which will be updated by the Character Stats scripts.
 Use onStateExit () event to destroy the dead object.

-5. For Trash/Boss, we use animation transition to control different animation(idle, walk, getHit and attack; locate at Scripts/TrashAnimationController)
+5. For Trash/Boss, we use animation transition to control different animation(idle, walk, getHit and attack; locate at  Trash: Animation/TrashAnimationController 	Boss: Animation/BossAnimationController)
    Both trash and boss we use StateMachineBehavior Script(dyingBehavior) to achieve the dying effect